UCAS code: W302

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-If you are taking performance courses, you should expect to pay for instrument consumables and maintenance, as appropriate, as you would have done prior to attending university.
+If you are taking performance courses, you should expect to pay for instrument consumables and maintenance, as you would have done prior to attending university.

 Other costs include basic stationery provisions and support for technology such as memory sticks/cards.